UCD-pbio-rclub/Rclub-r4ds_Allie.Gaudinier/6_7_17_homework.md

 read_csv("a,b\n\"1")
-# 2 columns, 1 factor in row 2
+# extra backslash for the new row

 read_csv("a,b\n1,2\na,b")
-#row 2 is the same as the column names
+#1 and 2 are treated as characters

 read_csv("a;b\n1;3")
-#creates a 1x1 matrix
+#creates a 1x1 matrix, should use read_csv2
 ```

 ##11.3.5 Exercises